 The memo should have:

 - Course, Year, Group and Unit - if appropriate

 - Date and time

 Change of Address and Telephone Number

-If your permanent or term-time address changes whilst you are on the course, please inform the First Floor Finance Office at Summer Row in order that records can be kept up to date.
+If your permanent or term-time address changes whilst you are on the course, please inform the First Floor Finance Office in The Link in order that records can be kept up to date.
 If your telephone number changes we need to know immediately.
 There may be occasions when we need to contact you urgently.
 Please also inform your tutor or Programme Manager.